Constellab/gws_core/README.md

 ℹ️ ```gws_core``` is a [Constellab](https://constellab.io) library (called bricks) developped by [Gencovery](https://gencovery.com/).
 GWS stands for Gencovery Web Services.

 ## What is Constellab?

 // Add definition of Constellab (and gencovery ?).
 Add info about the open access offer.
 Info about Codelab ?

-Constellab offers a platform where users can access and manage data labs.
+Gencovery is a software company that offers Constellab, the leading open and secure digital infrastructure designed to consolidate data and unlock its full potential in the life sciences industry.
+Gencovery's mission is to provide universal access to data to enhance people's health and well-being.

 🌍 With our Open Access offer, you can use Constellab for free.
 [Sign up here](https://constellab.space/).
 Find more information about the Open Access offer here (link to be defined).